 If voltages are unbalanced, this indicates a fault on the main stator winding or main cables to the circuit breaker.
 NOTE: Faults on the stator winding or cables may also cause noticeable load increase on the engine when excitation is applied.
-Disconnect the main cables and separate the winding leads U1-U2, U5-U6, V1-V2, V5-V6, W1-W2, W5-W6 to isolate each winding section.
-(U1-L1, U2-L4 on single phase generators).
+Disconnect the main cables and separate the winding leads U1-U2, (U5-U6), V1-V2, (V5-V6), W1-W2, (W5-W6) to isolate each winding section.